By: Erin Weller

 When Nick’s teacher taught their class about Alex Scott, it sparked in him a desire to hold his own lemonade stand in honor of his dad, who was bravely battling cancer.
 Their first annual stand was a tremendous success, but sadly, Nick’s dad passed away when Nick was only 6.

 Still determined to carry on his father’s legacy, Nick and his family hold a lemonade stand every year on his dad’s birthday.
-Now 17, Nick and his mom, stepdad, brother and stepsisters work together to make their lemonade stand a fun event – big enough this year to raise more money than ever before!
+Now 17, Nick and his mom, stepdad, brother and stepsisters work together to make their lemonade stand a fun event – big enough to raise more money every year!
 Together, they’ve raised nearly $30,000 for kids with cancer.

 “The thought that I could actually be helping someone is what has always driven me,” Nick says.